The Fireman (band)

 The Fireman is an English experimental music duo of Paul McCartney and Youth formed in 1993.
 Their music catalogue ranges from rock to electronica, evolving over more than two decades and three albums.
 Although officially anonymous until 2008 with the release of the album Electric Arguments, the group members' names had been known to the public since soon after the release of their first album.

 In 1993, the Fireman released its first album, Strawberries Oceans Ships Forest, and followed that with Rushes in 1998.
 In 2000, Youth also took part in McCartney's similarly styled Liverpool Sound Collage.
 Their most recent album is Electric Arguments (2008).

 In June 2008, McCartney's official website announced that a track called "Lifelong Passion (Sail Away)", from the album Electric Arguments, would be issued as a limited-edition download to fans who donated to the charity Adopt-A-Minefield.
 The album was released on the label One Little Independent on 24 November 2008.
 The new album features more traditional songs, in which there are vocals (the first time on any of their albums).
 The majority of the album's vocals come from McCartney.
-In February 2009, Sirius XM launched Fireman Radio, a limited-run channel dedicated to the music of the group.
+In February 2009, SiriusXM launched Fireman Radio, a limited-run channel dedicated to the music of the group.

 History

 Formation

 In early 1993, Paul McCartney had finished recording the tracks for his ninth solo studio album Off the Ground and was in the process of mixing the songs.
 McCartney wanted some input and help from another producer, so his friend Allen Crowder recommended Youth to come into the studio.
 Soon after, McCartney phoned Youth about the prospects of him mixing the album, and subsequently invited him to his private Hog Hill studio in Sussex.
 Youth accepted the offer and the two began the process of remixing the song for the album which was eventually released in February 1993.
 While working together professionally for the album, McCartney and Youth also became good friends.
 They both felt that their musical relationship could be expanded upon further than merely focusing on McCartney's solo work, so the two began compiling material which would ultimately become Strawberries Oceans Ships Forest.

 That's the whole point about The Fireman – it's very free.
 And also it's an approach I'm interested in.
-The Whole idea behind 'Sgt.
+The whole idea behind 'Sgt.
 Pepper's...' was to create a band, and we could pretend that we were that band and not the Beatles, so we made that record with that in mind...But it's very free – it's a very joyful way to record.
 Sometimes it can be pretty scary but that's OK.
 And it's very quick.
 But I enjoy the process because it's exhilarating.